/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 Tour Highlights

 • Travel with Dr Mark Erdmann, an expert on Japanese art and architecture, as he explores the country through the lens of its artistic traditions, from the art and architecture of ancient temples, to the current cutting edge creative scene.
+Mark will be assisted by one of ASA’s most experienced tour managers, Inge Pullar.

 • Visit the well-preserved historic districts of Kanazawa, Kyoto and Nara.
 Walk through streets lined with old wooden buildings that were once the homes of samurai, artisans and merchants.

-• Discover some of the region’s finest museums, including the Nezu Museum and the Ota Memorial Museum of Art in Tokyo, I.M.
+• Discover some of the region’s finest museums, including the Yamatane Museum and the Ota Memorial Museum of Art in Tokyo, I.M.
 Pei’s Miho Museum in the Shigaraki Mountains, the 21st Century Museum of Contemporary Art in Kanazawa, and the magnificent Adachi Museum in Mitsue, where the museum is set within an extraordinary garden.

 • Visit the annual Nara National Museum Shosoin Exhibition, when artifacts from the treasure house of Todai-ji Temple are selected for special display for a few weeks in autumn.